-According to a 2012 National Center for Health Statistics data brief, about half of all children in the United States with autistic an spectrum disorder are diagnosed at age five or older However, many parents are suspicious much sooner.
+According to a 2012 National Center for Health Statistics data brief, about half of all children in the United States with an autistic spectrum disorder are diagnosed at age five or older sooner.
 As part of autism awareness month, we bring you clues in toddler development that can alert you to a potential issue.
 This post follows up on our earlier post "How can I tell if my baby has autism?"